 Other key terms that I like to highlight and mention is, you know, what about, you know, surface facilities?
 A lot of times, these pipeline easements will allow pipeline companies to do all kinds, all sorts of things on the surface as well.
 You know, the landowner doesn’t think about those possibilities in the future, and it may not be part of the original, you know, engineering schematic or diagram or plan or project, and then next thing you know, if they have the flexibility or option to put surface facilities in the easement area, they may decide to do that.
 So, so be careful with that.
 If they, you know, do plan on putting surface facilities in the easement, then, you know, that equates to more money, so, reserve the surface use.
 Make sure you can still use the surface for as many things as possible.
 I’ve oftentimes seen easement agreements that, and these are easement agreements that we were in condemnation over, you know, they filed suit and we will still arguing about allowing us to do something over the easement area, you know, being able to cross the easement area.
 So they had very onerous easement, proposed easements.

 Double-ditching.
 You all, I believe, know about this.
 It always surprises me when I’m discussing or cross-examining, you know, the engineers of these projects and I say, you know, is the pipeline company going to double-ditch?
 And they go, what’s that?
 We don’t know what that is.
-So, and even in their, oftentimes, in their easement agreement, it will be in there.
-But the double-ditching is taking the topsoil and putting it on one side and taking the undersoil and putting it on another, and then putting it back the same, same way where you don’t have, you know, good topsoil, you know, deep down in the ground four feet, so.
+Oftentimes in their easement agreement, it will be in there.
+But the double-ditching is taking the topsoil and putting it on one side and taking the undersoil and putting it on another, and then putting it back the same way where you don’t have good topsoil deep down in the ground.

 Add additional provisions for extra damages.
 So, you know, if there is, you know, damage to your cattle, you know, if they injure cattle, they kill cattle, cattle fall in the trench, have some damage provisions for that.
 What am I talking about?
 Well, you know, if you just run commercial cattle, then let’s, to avoid a fight with the pipeline company on what the value, you can establish the value.
 If it’s registered cattle, establish the value.
 So, things like that.
 You can establish the value in the easement agreement.